Description

 Large lakes, while covering only 3% of Earth's surface, hold approximately 87% of surface...

 The digital revolution is reshaping marine science by enabling unprecedented access to data efficiently and cost-effectively.
-These advancements are transformative for coral reef conservation, fostering a stronger connection between science and policy to safeguard biodiversity and support the communities that depend on these ecosystems.
-In this session, we...
+These advancements can be transformative for coral reef conservation, fostering a stronger connection between science and policy to safeguard habitats and support the communities that depend on these ecosystems.
+However, coral reef monitoring programs are still sparse...